Sintra-Portugal.com

 The beautiful beach at Praia das Maçãs, if you are on holiday in Sintra then this is the closest beach to travel to

-The tram operates a very limited timetable, even in the height of the summer, while in the winter there is just a single service per day.
+The tram operates a very limited timetable, even in the height of the summer, while in the winter there are only two departures per day in each direction.

 The very old tram, which infrequently runs along the line

-In Sintra the tram departs from just outside Museum of Modern Art.
-Don't expect luxury on the tram, the ride is bumpy, jolty and makes sudden stops, but this is half the fun of the charming old tram.
+Do not expect luxury on the tram.
+The ride is famously bumpy, jolty, and makes sudden stops, but this is all part of the fun of the charming, historic transport.

 Our most popular guides to Sintra